abhishek-kumar-code/Redfish_Public/Specification.md

 ### Use of HTTP

 HTTP is ideally suited to a RESTful interface.
-This section describes how HTTP is used in the SPMA interface and what constraints are added on top of HTTP to assure interoperability of SPMA compliant implementations.
+This section describes how HTTP is used in the Redfish interface and what constraints are added on top of HTTP to assure interoperability of Redfish compliant implementations.

-* An SPMA interface shall be exposed through a web service endpoint implemented using Hypertext Transfer Protocols, version 1.1 ([RFC2616](#RFC2616)).
+* A Redfish interface shall be exposed through a web service endpoint implemented using Hypertext Transfer Protocols, version 1.1 ([RFC2616](#RFC2616)).

 #### URIs

-A URI is used to identify a resource, including the base service and all SPMA resources.
+A URI is used to identify a resource, including the base service and all Redfish resources.

 * A URI shall be a unique identifier to a resource.
 * A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client